 Palmetto Innovation Center

-HyperText Markup Language (HTML) is not a programming language.
-HTML is a markup language used to structure content in the browser and provide some functionality.
-HTML can be thought of as the browser's wireframe used to attach and display content like images, buttons, and text.
+HyperText Markup Language (HTML) is not a programming language; rather, it is a markup language used to structure content in a web browser and provide basic functionality.
+You can think of HTML as the browser's wireframe, allowing for the attachment and display of various types of content, such as images, buttons, and text.

-In Step 1 Writing HTML, we are going to use HTML to create our web page to display one of the calculator buttons.
-As you move through the remaining steps, you will build the rest of the calculator.
+In Step 1, we'll start by creating a basic web page using HTML to display one of the calculator buttons.
+As we progress through the remaining steps, we'll build the rest of the calculator.

 Step 1 - Lesson